thinkthoughts/lean-gioia/REPORT/REPORT.md

 ![Figure A. Diagram of the source-to-formal route for the W-state locality obstruction.
 An extensive-local finite-range operator and W-state eigenstate relation branch into the single-creation and higher-creation sectors.
 The single branch yields a zero single-creation coefficient.
 The higher branch uses cyclic locality and witness construction to obtain a zero support-fiber aggregate coefficient.
 Support coverage and coefficient matching join the branches in the representation bridge, yielding the mixed Row-One condition and the checked vacuum-eigenstate conclusion.](Figure_A.png)

 **Figure A. Source locality to checked vacuum eigenstate.** The source reading point supplies an extensive-local operator with bounded interaction range and a W-state eigenstate relation, with a Hermiticity assumption excluded.
 The formal derivation separates the pure-creation sector into single-creation and higher-creation branches.
-Support coverage and coefficient matching reconnect those results to the mixed normal-ordered representation, yielding `MixedRowOneCondition` and the checked vacuum-eigenstate conclusion.
+Those branches derive the relevant coefficient equalities; support coverage and coefficient matching transport them to the mixed normal-ordered representation, yielding `MixedRowOneCondition` and the checked vacuum-eigenstate conclusion.

 ---

 ## 2. Source result and Corollary 1

+The primary source is:

+> Lei Gioia, Sanjay Moudgalya, and Olexei I. Motrunich,
+> **Distinct Types of Parent Hamiltonians for Quantum States: Insights from the W State as a Quantum Many-Body Scar**,
+> arXiv:2510.24713v3.

+The principal reading points are Sec.
+III.B and Definition 1 for the finite-range hard-core-boson operator basis, Eqs.
+(16)–(17) for the W-state eigenvalue relation and operator expansion, Table I for the coefficient constraints, Sec.
+III.C for Corollary 1, and Appendix C for the detailed pure-creation argument.

 The source uses a normal-ordered operator basis built from on-site hard-core-boson operators: identity, creation, annihilation, and number operators.
 Nontrivial strings can be written schematically as